The Best Time of Year to Visit San Francisco, CA

 Winter in San Francisco

-Winter months in San Francisco are from December to February and brings the wettest weather and coldest months of the year.
+San Francisco’s winter months are from December to February, and they bring the wettest weather and coldest months of the year.
 San Francisco typically sees the most rainfall in the winter season.
-The temperatures range from high 30os over night to low 60os during the day.
-When the breeze picks up off of the water, it can feel downright freezing!
+The temperatures range from high 30s overnight to low 60s during the day.
+When the breeze picks up off the water, it feels downright freezing!

-However, San Francisco in the winter is a beautiful thing.
-The city decorates for the holiday season well with ice rinks in neighborhoods, homes that go all out with decorations, and cable cars that even get dressed up for the holidays.
+However, San Francisco is beautiful in the winter and there are plenty of fun things to do on a rainy San Francisco day.
+The city decorates well for the holiday season, with ice rinks in neighborhoods, homes that go all out with decorations, and cable cars that even get dressed up for the holidays.

 The crowds are typically very low so it’s a good time to see tourist attractions like Alcatraz Island or take a day trip to Muir Woods.
 As it’s the low tourist season, you’ll see lower prices for accommodation (except during the holidays).

 PS: The sunsets during San Francisco winters are amazing!
-Here are my favorite places to catch a San Francisco sunset.
+This blog post shares my favorite places to catch a San Francisco sunset.

 Things to Do in December in San Francisco